 Mobile phones and word processors are relatively easy to use.
 You don't need a degree or a lot of training to use them.
 This is because if people couldn't use them, they wouldn't buy them, so manufacturers make sure their products are user-friendly.
 There are lots of efficient mechanisms (purchase decisions, reviews on the web, etc) for providing manufacturers with feedback to make sure their products are easy to use.
 The academic knowledge ecosystem lacks most of these feedback mechanisms.
 If some knowledge is a difficult to master, you need to enrol on a course, or try harder, or give up and accept you're too lazy or not clever enough.
 What does not happen is the knowledge producer getting a message along lines: "this is too complicated, please simplify or think again."

 So ...
-I would like to propose that simplifying knowledge, and making it more appropriate for its purpose, is an idea that should be taken seriously.
+I would like to propose that simplifying knowledge, or making it more appropriate for its purpose, is an idea that should be taken seriously.
 Otherwise knowledge will evolve by narrowly focused experts adding bits on and making it more and more complex until nobody really understands what it all means, and progress will eventually grind to a halt in an endless sea of technicalities.

 This requires a fundamentally new mindset.
 First we need some serious creative effort devising new ways of looking at things, and then empirical research on what people find useful, but also simple and appealing.
 Perhaps knowledge should be viewed as art with aesthetic criteria taken seriously?
 Whatever we are trying to do - discover a theory of everything, cure diseases, prevent suffering or make people happier - simplicity is an important criterion for evaluating the knowledge that will best assist us.

-This article is just a summary.
+This is just a summary.
 There is more on this theme in the articles linked to this page.